What you will study

 Unit 5

-In this unit you're introduced to nature-based solutions to the climate emergency, and you'll learn about the proposed amendment to the Statute of the International Criminal Court, adding Ecocide as a new international crime.
+In this unit you'll learn about the proposed amendment to the Statute of the International Criminal Court, adding Ecocide as a new international crime.
 You'll also learn how to produce an environmental case study in the form of a script for a podcast.

 Unit 6